 A medical diagnosis does not explain your limitations or restrictions, but your symptoms do.
 Symptoms are the manifestation of your illness or injury—pain, fatigue, shortness of breath, stiff joints, and so forth.
 For example, some of the symptoms of diabetes are blurred vision, frequent infections, and pain, numbness, and tingling in hands, feet, or arms.
 All of these symptoms can affect a person’s ability to perform the material duties of his or her job or other jobs.

 To prove your symptoms and how they give rise to your restrictions and limitations, you will need to submit medical and vocational evidence to the insurer.
 Medical evidence includes your medical history, medical records and laboratory test results, and statements from your doctor.
 Vocational evidence consists of your job description from your employer and from the Dictionary of Occupational Titles or O*NET, and your education, training, and work experience.
 In addition to these items, your Rhode Island insurance denied attorney may suggest you undergo additional medical tests, a functional capacity assessment, or a vocational assessment.

 When your symptoms make work difficult or impossible, it’s time to get help from a Rhode Island insurance denied attorney.
 Jonathan M. Feigenbaum can help you put together a strong case supported by the evidence insurers require to issue a favorable decision.

-Whether you have not yet filed for disability benefits or your claim has been denied, call a Rhode Island insurance denied attorney for a free consultation at 617-357-9700 or toll-free at 866-396-9722.
+Whether you have not yet filed for disability benefits or your claim has been denied, call a Rhode Island insurance denied attorney for A COMPLIMENTARY CONSULTATION at 617-357-9700 or toll-free at 866-396-9722.